A Phase I/Ib Study of NIZ985 Alone and in Combination With Spartalizumab

-- Infection requiring systemic antibiotic therapy.
+- Documented infection.
 Patients requiring systemic antibiotics for infection must have completed treatment before screening is initiated.

 - Active, known or suspected autoimmune disease.
 Patients with vitiligo, type I diabetes, residual hypothyroidism only requiring hormone replacement, psoriasis not requiring systemic treatment or conditions not expected to recur may be considered.
 Patients previously exposed to CPI treatment who were adequately treated for skin rash or with replacement therapy for endocrinopathies should not be excluded.